JustinDFuller/justindfuller.com/poem/deep-blue-subaru.md

 It wasn't a Subaru.
 It stole the breath from my lungs.
-I remember the first time I saw yours, decorated in Halloween stickers all down the side.
+I remember the first time I saw yours, decorated in Halloween stickers down the side.
 That was the first night we kissed.
 That wasn't the first night I failed to tell you what you deserved to know.

 Tomorrow I will see a Subaru
-and think fondly of the times we had.
+and think fondly of the time we shared.
 Today I see one and my chest pulls tight.
 I held your hand in that Subaru,
 I stared into your eyes,
+we showed each other our scars.
-I kissed you and asked,
+I kissed you, then asked,
 what are you thinking about?
 If only you had told me.
 Maybe things would be different.